MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/digital-goods-api.md

 <!-- ====================================================================== -->
-## Connect to the Microsoft Store Billing service (getDigitalGoodsService)
+## Connecting to the Microsoft Store Billing service (getDigitalGoodsService)

 The Digital Goods API was designed to be compatible with various browsers and digital stores, similar to how the Payment Request API is browser-agnostic and can be used with different payment providers.
 To retrieve an instance of the service for Microsoft Store Billing, pass the string `"https://store.microsoft.com/billing"` as the payment method to `getDigitalGoodsService()`.